Emily St. John Mandel: Novels

 Mandel's first three novels are Last Night in Montreal (2009), The Singer's Gun (2009), and The Lola Quartet (2012).
 Unbridled Books published all three novels.

-Last Night in Montreal, follows a young woman with a secret who cannot seem to settle in one city.
+Last Night in Montreal follows a young woman with a secret who cannot seem to settle in one city.
 When she is pursued by a private detective and a former lover, she is forced to come to terms with her own past and the secrets that haunt a childhood she cannot remember.

 The Singer's Gun tells the story of Anton Waker, who grew up surrounded by corruption, but has now decided to live a more honourable life.
 His life unravels when his cousin blackmails him into doing one last job.
 As a result, his forged Harvard diploma is revealed, and his secretary disappears.
 Anton must choose between his loyalty to his family and his desire to live life with integrity.

-The Lola Quartet is a literary noir novel that takes place in Florida following the 2008 economic collapse.
+The Lola Quartet is a literary noir novel that takes place in Florida following the 2008 financial crisis.
 Gavin, a recently fired journalist and former jazz musician, is contacted by his sister who believes she has discovered a daughter he never knew he had.
 Jobless, Gavin returns to his hometown and begins searching for his unknown child and the supposed mother—his high school girlfriend.